alexriss/SpmImageTycoon.jl/README.md

 - Fast access to the file system is crucial - do not use this app on a slow networked file system.
 - The first startup after installation (or update) can be slow - it is due to initial compilations.
 I am working on a solution to this.
-- To gain a significant speedup through mutlithreading, start Julia with multiple threads, e.g.: `julia --threads=auto`
+- To gain a significant speedup through mutlithreading, start Julia with multiple threads, e.g.: `julia --threads=auto`.
+This is automatically done by the [SpmImage Tycoon Installer](https://github.com/alexriss/SpmImageTycoonInstaller.jl).
 - There is a small overhead to apply color schemes; for performance it is best to use the standard "gray" color scheme.
 - Extra settings (such as default channels and the default color scheme) can be changed in the `<homedir>/.spmimagetycoon/settings.toml` file.

+## Accessing the database

+The app uses a [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format)-compatible database, which can be read using Python, Julia, or any other language that supports HDF5.
+An example of how to access the database using Python is [shown here](code_examples/access_via_python.md).

 > ### _Ok, now you really can stop reading._